cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 for each participant to issue a commitment.
 The second round receives commitments for all signers as well as the message, and issues a signature share.
 The Coordinator performs the coordination of each of these rounds.
-At the end of the second round, the Coordinator then performs an aggregation round at the end and outputs the final signature.
+At the end of the second round, the Coordinator then performs an aggregation step at the end and outputs the final signature.
 This complete interaction is shown in {{fig-frost}}.

 ~~~
         (group info)             (group info,     (group info,
-            |                     signing key)     signing key)
+            |               signing key share)   signing key share)
             |                         |                |
             v                         v                v
         Coordinator               Signer-1   ...
 Signer-n